 The Tasmanian Debating Union expects adjudicators to uphold standards of fairness and appropriate and respectful conduct at all times.
 If you are dissatisfied with the conduct of an adjudicator, please contact the Chief Adjudicator who will seek to mediate the matter.

-The TDU online database is intended as a tool for raising the profile of debating as a sport, and providing up-to-date and detailed feedback to teams and debaters.
+The TDU online database is intended as a tool for raising the profile of debating, and providing up-to-date and detailed feedback to teams and debaters.

 Adjudicators are required to undertake training, and to shadow adjudicate debates to the satisfcation of an existing adjudicator before qualifying as an accredited adjudicator.
 Adjudicators may obtain different levels of accreditation, based on their expertise and experience, including achieving nationally recognised accreditation.
 Contact the Chief Adjudicator for more information.